Carl F. Hostetter

 Carl Franklin Hostetter is a Tolkien scholar and NASA computer scientist.
-He has edited and annotated many of J. R. R. Tolkien's linguistic writings, publishing them in Vinyar Tengwar and Parma Eldalamberon.
+He has edited and annotated many of J. R. R. Tolkien's linguistic writings, publishing them in Vinyar Tengwar and Parma Eldalamberon, and edited collections of Middle-earth writings by scholars and by Tolkien himself.

 Career

 NASA

 Carl Hostetter joined NASA as a computer scientist at its Goddard Space Flight Center in 1985.
 In the 1990s, he edited the proceedings of the Goddard Space Conference for some years.